 - Start with a great attitude.
 It doesn’t matter whether you’re the athlete or the coach.
 A positive outlook is key to a great workout.
 Be excited!

 - You feel accomplished at the end.
 This one is key.
 Without feeling accomplished and good about what you just did, a workout can never be considered great.
 The accomplishment can have many sources.
-It can stem from a great connection with your workout buddy, motivating music, a challenging workout or something as simple as breaking your push up record.
-Regardless where it comes from, the feeling needs to be present.
+It can stem from a great connection with your workout buddy, motivating music, a challenging workout or something as simple as breaking a personal record.
+Regardless where it comes from, the feeling of accomplishment needs to be present.